As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

-When it comes to pearls, there are three main areas in Texas where you can find them, namely, the Colorado River, Brazos River, and all their tributaries, and the Concho River.
+When it comes to pearls, there are three main areas in Texas where you can find them, namely, the Colorado River, the Brazos River, all their tributaries, and the Concho River.

-Look out for the mussel known as Tampico Pearlymussel – Cyrtonaias tampicoensis, as it produces some of the most beautiful and highly prised pearls.
+Look out for the mussel known as Tampico Pearlymussel – Cyrtonaias tampicoensis, as it produces some of the most beautiful and highly prized pearls.